MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-account-management.md

 ---
-title: Mobile Plans Windows 10 device experience
+title: Mobile Plans account management
-description: This topic describes the Windows device experience after Mobile Plans activates. ms.assetid: E97AD441-86F7-439C-9800-7DD93AAC0545
+description: This topic describes the expeirence for account management with Mobile Plans. ms.assetid: E97AD441-86F7-439C-9800-7DD93AAC0545
 keywords:
-- Windows Mobile Plans device experience, Mobile Plans mobile operators ms.date: 03/15/2019 ms.localizationpriority: medium
+- Windows Mobile Plans account management, Mobile Plans mobile operators ms.date: 03/15/2019 ms.localizationpriority: medium
 ---

-# Mobile Plans Windows 10 device experience
+# Mobile Operator account management in Windows 10

-This topic describes the capabilities that the Mobile Plans program offers to ensure that mobile operator customers' experiences align with the mobile operator offerings.
+This topic describes the mobile operator account management experience provided by Windows, which can be extended with Mobile Plans.

-## Basic device experience
+## Basic account management experience

 This section describes the options to configure what the *View my account* link shows in the Windows Connection Manager, also known as also known as the network flyout.

 The *View my account* link could be configured to:

 - Launch a web browser and open a defined web page.
-- Launch the Mobile Plans app and open the Mobile Plans Web Portal.
+- Launch the Mobile Plans app and open the mobile operator web portal.

  Once you have decided on one of these options, please request a COSA database update to implement the right behavior.
 For more info, please see [Planning your desktop COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).